 Surgery always comes with risks that you must weigh.
 Potential risks include:

 - Complications from anesthesia.

 How soon after treatment will I feel better?

 It may take several weeks after surgery before you fully heal.

 Palliative care is where the disease isn’t cured, but the symptoms are managed.
 Your healthcare provider may suggest this type of care if you can’t have surgery on your gallbladder while you get treatment with chemotherapy or radiation.

 How can I prevent gallbladder cancer?

 Gallbladder cancer can’t be prevented.
-You can do your best to avoid a few of the risk factors of gallbladder cancer — you can try eating well and maintaining a healthy weight — but there’s no guarantee that your actions will prevent it.
+You can do your best to avoid a few of the risk factors of gallbladder cancer — you can try eating well and maintaining a weight that's healthy for you — but there’s no guarantee that your actions will prevent it.